Learn how to transfer from other trade repositories to GTR with ease

 Banks required to report their derivatives transactions to the Hong Kong Monetary Authority (HKMA) do so through the country’s trade repository, the Hong Kong Trade Repository (HKTR).
 In this jurisdiction, DTCC acts as a reporting agent for these firms: firms submit their transactions data to DTCC Derivatives Repository Plc (DDRL), which in turn submits the reports to HKTR.

-DDRL is headquartered in London and regulated by the Financial Conduct Authority (FCA) and the European Securities and Markets Authority (ESMA).
+DDRL is headquartered in London and regulated by the Financial Conduct Authority (FCA).

 GTR Asia - MAS

 In Singapore, DTCC provides trade reporting services via DTCC Data Repository (Singapore) Pte.
 Ltd. (DDRS), the only trade repository currently approved by the Monetary Authority of Singapore (MAS).

 The next stage of MAS’ phased Reporting Regulations for OTC derivatives contracts traded ans/or booked in Singapore takes effect on 1 October 2021.
 The rules, set forth in the Securities and Futures Act (SFA), cover the types of entities and significant derivatives holders in scope for trade reporting.

 Firms subject to MAS reporting obligations may submit their contract data directly to DDRS or by delegated submission through a counterparty that uses DDRS trade reporting services.
 In either case, firms must first onboard to DDRS.
 For delegated reporting, all parties to the delegation must complete the requisite documentation and be onboarded with DDRS.

 GTR Asia - JFSA